QuinnLieuAsh/Habit-Tracker/README.md

 - As a user, I want to be able to add small milestones to my big picture goals
 - As a user, I want to be able to view a list habits I am currently working on.
 - As a user, I want to be able to view a list of habits I completed today.
--As a user, I want to be able to create different categories of habits.
+- As a user, I want to be able to create different categories of habits.
+- As a user, I want to have the option to save my Habits and my progess.
+- As a user, I want to be able to load my Habits from file.